 Macaulay’s guidelines to request to schedule a group expressive activity.

 Macaulay Honors College announces an opportunity for extended tuition support for one or two semesters for up to 10 students per academic year (for a total of nine or ten semesters of funding).
 Extended funding applications from sophomores and juniors in good standing (only in exceptional cases from seniors) will be considered at the end of each fall semester.
 Students on extended funding will not be eligible to access the Opportunities Fund.
 A specially convened evaluation committee will consider all applications and make final determinations according to criteria based on a firm academic rationale.
 The deadline is November 15 for each upcoming academic year.

 Notification of Student Rights Concerning Education Records and Directory Information

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.

 Macaulay Honors College follows the CUNY Henderson rule, in compliance with the Chapter 191 of the Laws of 1969, to maintain public order and college properties used for educational purposes.

-Annual Laptop Reinventory for Students, Faculty, Staff, & Instructional Technology Fellows
+Annual technology Reinventory for Students, Faculty, Staff, & Instructional Technology Fellows

 It is the policy of The City University of New York—applicable to all colleges and units— to recruit, employ, retain, promote, and provide benefits to employees and to admit and provide services for students without discrimination.